-Taking the leap to begin a divorce or dissolution is never easy and can be made more difficult by the legal process to be navigated ahead.
-One aspect of the legal process, the necessity to specify a reason for the separation on the petition, is set to change with a new Bill currently being debated in parliament.
+Taking the leap to begin a divorce or dissolution is never easy and can be made more difficult by navigating the legal process.
+One aspect of this process is the necessity to specify a reason for the separation, which is set to change with the No Fault Divorce Bill currently being debated in parliament.

-There is currently only one ground for divorce – irretrievable breakdown of marriage.
+Current divorce laws only allow one ground for divorce – irretrievable breakdown of marriage.
 The Petitioner proves this ground by relying on one of five “facts” as follows:

 - Unreasonable behaviour;

 - 2 years separation (with consent);

 It is rare for desertion to be cited as a reason for the irretrievable breakdown of marriage.
 The two current non-fault based reasons, 2 years separation with consent and 5 years separation, require a period to have passed before being able to use them.